-Fortunately, the Motley Fool Stock Advisor subscription is fairly priced at only $99/year.
+Fortunately, the Motley Fool Stock Advisor subscription is fairly priced at only $199/year (only $99 for new members).
 We’ve reviewed dozens of similar services and Motley Fool has the lowest subscription price we’ve seen.
 You can sign up here to get access to discounted pricing.

 While The Motley Fool offers a monthly subscription option, it really isn’t practical since it is priced at $39 per month (compared to a whole year at $99).
 Additionally, the service offers a lot of long-term picks so you won’t get too much value out of a single month of service.

 The yearly plan comes with a 30-day money-back guarantee.
 If you are unhappy with the service after 30 days, you can contact customer service for a full refund.

 Who Should Subscribe to the Motley Fool?